stehrn/mood-board/README.md

       - name: mood_not_found_message
         value: "default for Kubernetes"
 ```
-This is fine, although the value is hard coded in the version controlled YAML and can't be changed at runtime.
+This is fine, although the value is hard coded in the version controlled YAML, to change it, you have to edit the deployment config, but what if we wanted different values for different deployments?

-A Kubernetes [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) provides an alternative approach to application configuration that still maintains the separate of application code from configuration.
-The ConfigMap object is just a set of key-value pairs the can be consumed by a pod.
+This is where a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) can help, by providing a place to store configuration that can be referenced back in the deployment config.
+A ConfigMap object is just a set of key-value pairs, and different deployments can be configured to use different config maps, it's a really nice separation of concerns.

 Lets create a ConfigMap to store our representative application config:
 ```cmd
 $ kubectl create configmap mood-service-config --from-literal=message="default for ConfigMaps"